Army Group E reported that:

 Monsun's strength return for the day was:

 During the day, Hs 126 WNr.
 3079 was rammed by a Ju 52 and 25% damaged, putting it beyond repair with the facilities available.
 The II./SG 10 also lost another Fw 190, WNr.
 930854 and its pilot, Ogefr.
-Antes was killed.
-Presumably this was in the course of operations but no further details are available: the Allies intercepted a message saying that a daily operations report had been filed but — unfortunately for this article — not the report itself.
+Franz Antes was killed.
+Presumably this was in the course of operations but no further details are available other than that he died at Novi Pazar in Serbia.
+The Allies intercepted a message saying that a daily operations report had been filed but — unfortunately for this article — not the report itself.

 continued on next page …